reyesprince31/jexity-chat-clean/apps/chat-widget/theming.ai-hints.md

 ## 3. Register the Variable in `styles.css`

 Add a default value under `:root` in `apps/chat-widget/src/styles.css` (or reuse an existing section if present).
-This provides fallback styling when the host does not override the variable.
+This provides default or fallback styling when the host does not override the variable.

 ```css
 :root {